-Founded in London by former academic psychiatrist Dr Kris Naudts, Culture Trip is a startup that inspires people to explore the world’s culture and creativity through innovative technology and our global network of local content creators.
+Culture Trip is a global tech startup that inspires people to explore the world’s culture and creativity through innovative technology and a global network of local content creators.

-Our vision - to bring the world to everyone and in doing so bring us all closer together – drives everything that we do.
+Everyone working with Culture Trip is driven by a shared vision: to bring the world to everyone and in doing so to bring us all closer together.

-From just 12 people in summer 2016, our team has expanded to 150 full-time members of staff, spread across our offices in London, New York City and Tel Aviv.
+From just a dozen people in late-2016, the team has expanded to 240 members of staff.
+This diverse group of tech and media professionals is spread across offices in London, New York City and Tel Aviv.

-Top tech and creative talent from the likes of Google, Facebook, Bloomberg and the BBC have already joined us and we are gearing up for a major recruitment drive across our engineering, editorial, social, commercial and marketing teams to match our explosive growth.
+Top tech and creative talents have already joined from the likes of Google, Facebook, Deliveroo, Expedia, Lonely Planet, Bloomberg, The Telegraph, CNN, BBC, Vanity Fair and It’s Nice That.
+We’re gearing up for another major recruitment drive across its engineering, editorial, commercial and marketing teams to match its explosive growth.

-We publish over 3,000 new articles every month across 12 verticals: art, architecture, fashion, film & TV, food & drink, home & design, literature, music, sports, technology, travel and wellness.
-These are enhanced by a similar volume of visual-creative material in the form of videos, photographs, illustrations and animations.
+Culture Trip publishes over 3,000 articles every month on art, architecture, fashion, film and television, literature, food and drink, music, home and design, sports, technology, travel, and wellness.
+These are enhanced by original video, photography, illustration and animation.